 After departing the three primary Ruta Puuc sites, the ruins appear to be growing even bigger.
 That brings us to Kabah.
 It was another ancient Mayan town that was believed to have a population of about 10,000 people when the buildings were constructed around 700-1000 AD.

 There’s no forest canopy providing shade at Kabah, as these fascinating ruins have been cleared from the adjacent jungle.
 The interconnected Palace, Codz Pop, and the Palace of Masks structures are all visible upon entering the site.
-This exposed group of ancient building is the only among three groups at Kabah that are open to visitors.
+This exposed group of ancient buildings is the only among the three groups at Kabah that are open to visitors.
+There are actually even more Puuc ruins still hidden in the jungle that haven’t been excavated.

 Kabah is great at inducing that sense of exploration since you can actually climb up onto the palaces and even go into some of these ancient temples.
 The Palace of Masks really lives up to its name, as it has the vastest display of Chaac masks yet.
 There are over 300 of them, many in great condition!
 And they can be viewed at eye level, after climbing up to the upper reaches of this temple.
 It’s pretty amazing to see this Mayan art that has been adorning the building since ancient times.

-Take time to thoroughly explore and climb around this multi-tiered palace that leaves us with a sense of wonderment.
+Take time to thoroughly explore and climb around this multi-tiered palace that is so exemplary of Puuc style architecture.
+It always leaves us with a sense of wonderment.
 Yet before heading out, don’t miss the somewhat hidden monument that’s actually on the other side of the highway.
 Take a 5-minute walk up the sacbe there and you’ll stumble across the Temple of Columns.

 The sacbe is said to continue for another 18 km (11 miles) further to Uxmal.
 We wouldn’t know from firsthand experience.
 After the intense Yucatan heat throughout the exposed site of Kabah, we’ll gladly get back into our air-conditioned car to drive to Uxmal!